 excludes phrases are optional.

-If you want to create intent with a positive or negative state, you need to name intent with
+If you have an intent that may have an opposite meanings, but overall meaning is the the same, create intent with a positive or negative state.
+To create intent with a positive or negative state, you need to name intent with

 Intents have a positive state by default.
 Even if you don't specify postfix, it will be positive.

 Then, in #messageHasIntent function pass state value of the intent:

 If you have entities in intent phrases, you need to annotate them in training examples.
 It's obligatory to annotate all of them to train your model correctly.

 There are two equivalent options to markup entities in phrases:

 - Square brackets: